tinfoilsh/tinfoil-cli/README.md

 ## Chat

 The `chat` command lets you interact with a model by simply specifying a model name and your prompt.
 You need to specify the model with the `-m` flag.
+By default, responses are returned all at once (non-streaming), but you can enable streaming with the `-s` flag.

 ### Using the Chat Command